theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/invite-all-contributions.md

 title: Invite All Contributions
 nav_order: 1
 description: >-
-    Be clear about the variety of ways contributors may help to make your project a success.
-problem: >-
     Contributors aren’t always aware of where you need help in your project.
 context: >-
     You may be looking for contributors to do more than just contribute, edit and review data.
+solution: >-
+    Be clear about the variety of ways contributors may help to make your project a success.
 examples:

 ---